Fort McPherson: Public safety

 Construction was completed on Buildings 100,101 and 102 in 1898, 1893 and 1889, respectively.
 The first two were storehouses for the commissary and the quartermaster, while Building 102 was the post bakery.
-The bakery contained three rooms and two ovens to bake bread.
-At one time, tokens were used, evidently as a means of ration control.
-These small tokens were redeemable for one loaf of bread.
-Today, these buildings are used by the Office of Public Safety, which houses the Chief, Directorate of Emergency Services and his staff.
+As of 2008, these buildings were used by the Office of Public Safety, which houses the Chief, Directorate of Emergency Services and his staff.

 Chapel Center

 Construction was completed on this facility (Building 51) in 1893 at a reported cost of $13,000.
 The main floor provided rooms for the officer and sergeant of the guard, the noncommissioned officers of the guard force and the members of the guard itself.
 Space was also provided for a prison room, with two cages for prisoners, six single cells for garrison prisoners and water closets for both the prisoners and the guards.
 This one-story brick building was the guardhouse and the post prison.
 In 1949, it was converted to the Central Telephone Exchange for the post.
 Today, it houses the post chaplain and staff.